 It’s important to recognise these barriers.
 If you ignore the mindset of learners then they probably won’t engage much further.

-We helped one particularly maths anxious group to flourish without teaching them any maths at all, but by running ‘attitude’ workshops to unpick their thoughts and feelings.
-When we asked them to use the National Numeracy Challenge (our free resource for checking your numeracy level and learning online), every one of them improved their result and passed the numeracy module of their course.
+We've helped many maths-anxious groups to flourish without teaching them any maths at all, but by running ‘attitude’ workshops to unpick their thoughts and feelings.
+When we asked them to use the National Numeracy Challenge (our free resource for checking your numeracy level and learning online), most of them improved their result and passed the numeracy module of their course.
 Some even looked forward to logging on and practising!

 2. Make it real

-Your team might think they don’t need trigonometry, algebra and equations on the shop floor.
+Your team might think they don’t need trigonometry, algebra and equations to do their jobs.
 They’re probably right.
-But what they do need is everyday maths skills.
+But what they do need is simple maths applied to the real world.
 This is what we mean by numeracy.

-3. Recognise it’s a journey not a test
+3. Recognise it’s a learning opportunity, not a test

-Getting better at maths doesn’t happen overnight, it takes effort.
-It’s important that people are able to work at their own pace to learn something new, and people don’t generally respond well to being tested.
-When one employer we were working with told a group of staff that they were going to set a numeracy test many simply did not turn up.
+Getting better at maths doesn’t happen overnight for anyone.
+It’s important that people are able to work at their own pace to learn something new.
+Being tested brings back bad school memories and feelings of pressure.
+One employer we were working with told a group of staff that they were going to set a numeracy test; many were so anxious they simply did not turn up.

 4. Make it part of something

 As you have noticed by now, when it comes to maths, people who need to improve don’t always jump straight to the front of the queue.
-Build it into an existing learning and development programme, feature it within training events, and if you have an intranet create a dedicated section for numeracy.
-Not only does it show that your organisation thinks numeracy is important, but it will allow learners to think of numeracy as a small part of something which is important to them, not just an extra requirement.
+Build it into an existing learning and development programme or feature it within training events, and not only will this show that your organisation thinks numeracy is important, but it will allow learners to think of numeracy as a small part of something which is important to them, not just an extra requirement.

 5. Be enthusiastic!